-8.1 All University College Birmingham External Examiner for Nursing Programmes' reports will be reviewed by the Pro-Vice-Chancellor (Curriculum, Teaching and Learning) or nominee before being passed to the Executive Dean or nominee to prepare a written response to the External Examiner.
+- 8.1 All University College Birmingham External Examiner reports will be reviewed by the Pro-Vice-Chancellor (Curriculum, Teaching & Learning) or nominee before being passed to the Dean of School to prepare a written response to the External Examiner. - 8.2 Schools are expected to consider any issues raised in the report through the appropriate forum (programme team meeting, School committee etc) and construct a response detailing how appropriate actions will be taken.
+Where an External Examiner's suggestion is not to be acted on a detailed explanation should also be given. - 8.3 Responses, in the form of a letter from the Executive Dean, should be sent to the External Examiner within 6 weeks of receipt of the report within the School.
+Where, for good reason, it is not possible to inform the External Examiner of the resulting actions within this timeframe an initial response acknowledging that this issue is under discussion can be given, provided a follow-up communication is sent. - 8.4 A copy of each School response should be forwarded to Curriculum & Quality Department and, if required, to the appropriate staff within the School. - 8.5 Schools may be requested to respond initially to the Pro-Vice-Chancellor (Curriculum, Teaching & Learning) where an issue has been raised with a School which it is deemed necessitates a response from the University.
+In these instances the response to the External Examiner will be sent by the Pro-Vice-Chancellor. - 8.6 Where an External Examiner raises an issue at University-level (e.g. relating to the academic regulations) it will be the responsibility of Curriculum & Quality Department, in conjunction with the Pro-Vice-Chancellor (Curriculum, Teaching & Learning) or nominee to provide a response.
+In these cases a copy of the response will be forwarded to the School for information.

-- 8.2 Schools are expected to consider any issues raised in the report through the appropriate forum (programme team meeting, School committee etc.) and construct a response detailing how appropriate actions will be taken.
-Where an External Examiner's suggestion is not to be acted on a detailed explanation should also be given. - 8.3 Responses, in the form of a letter from the Executive Dean or nominee, should be sent to the External Examiner within 6 weeks of receipt of the report within the School.
-Where, for good reason, it is not possible to inform the External Examiner of the resulting actions within this timeframe an initial response acknowledging that this issue is under discussion can be given, provided a follow-up communication is sent. - 8.4 A copy of each School response should be forwarded to Curriculum & Quality Department and, if required, to the appropriate staff within the School. - 8.5 Where an External Examiner raises an issue at University-level (e.g. relating to the academic regulations) it will be the responsibility of Curriculum & Quality Department, in conjunction with the Pro-Vice-Chancellor (Curriculum, Teaching and Learning) or nominee to provide a response.
-In these cases a copy of the response will be forwarded to the School for information. - 8.6 Where an External Examiner raises an issue about practice (e.g. relating to the Academic or NMC regulations) it will be the responsibility of Curriculum & Quality Department, in conjunction with the Pro-Vice-Chancellor (Curriculum, Teaching and Learning) or nominee to provide a response.
-In these cases a copy of the response will be forwarded to the School for information. - 8.7 The University's Curriculum and Quality Development Committee and Academic Board will consider summary reports of External Examiner comments in order to identify, and where necessary act upon, any common themes emerging at School or University or practice level.
+- 8.7 The University's Curriculum and Quality Development Committee, Academic Board and Accreditation Committee will consider separate UG and PGT summary reports of External Examiner comments in order to identify, and where necessary act upon, any common themes emerging at School or University level. - 8.8 External Examiner reports and School responses will be used to inform the University's annual review and periodic review processes.

-8.8 External Examiner reports and School responses will be used to inform the University's annual review and periodic review processes and exception reporting to the NMC.
+9. Student Involvement

-9. Student and Practice Learning Partners Involvement
+- 9.1 Curriculum & Quality Department should include information as to the name, home institution and post held of the External Examiner(s) appointed to the programme(s) of study made available to students via Canvas. - 9.2 Schools should provide External Examiners with the opportunity, normally once per academic year, to informally meet representative groups of students to gather their views of the programme. - 9.3 Where a meeting is arranged with an External Examiner clear guidance should be given by the School to the students present about the purpose of that meeting and its limitations, particularly with regard to not influencing individual assessment outcomes. - 9.4 Under no circumstances should students attempt to contact an External Examiner and, External Examiners are not permitted to respond to contacts made by third parties including students or their representatives.
+If any such contacts are attempted the External Examiner should report the details immediately to the University, through the Executive Dean. - 9.5 If a student is found to have contacted an External Examiner they may be subject to University disciplinary procedures. - 9.6 External Examiner reports (and the School responses) should, as a matter of course, be discussed with Student Representatives as part of Subject Boards and Board of

-- 9.1 Curriculum & Quality Department should include information as to the name, home institution and post held of the External Examiner(s) appointed to the programme(s) of study made available to students via Canvas. - 9.2 Schools should provide External Examiners with the opportunity, normally once per academic year, to informally meet representative groups of students and practice learning partners to gather their views of the programme on practice placements or in the University. - 9.3 Where a meeting is arranged with an External Examiner clear guidance should be given by the School to the students and practice learning partners present about the purpose of that meeting and its limitations, particularly with regard to not influencing individual assessment outcomes. - 9.4 Under no circumstances should students and practice learning partners attempt to contact an External Examiner and, External Examiners are not permitted to respond to contacts made by third parties including students or their representatives.
-If any such contacts are attempted the External Examiner should report the details immediately to the University, through the Executive Dean of School. - 9.5 If a student is found to have contacted an External Examiner they may be subject to University disciplinary procedures. - 9.6 External Examiner reports (and the School responses) should, as a matter of course, be discussed with Student Representatives as part of Subject Boards and Board of Studies Meetings.
+Studies Meetings.
 These discussions should be minuted, published and available for all students on the programme to access.